Matrix Completion via Max-Norm Constrained Optimization: Introduction

 \section{Introduction}

-The problem of recovering a low-rank matrix from a subset of its entries, also known as \textit{matrix completion}, has been an active topic of recent research with a range of applications including collaborative filtering (the Netflix problem) \cite{GNOT92}, multi-task learning \cite{AEP08}, system identification \cite{LV09}, and sensor localization \cite{SL1, SL2, SL3}, among many others.
-We refer to \cite{CP10} for a discussion of the above mentioned applications.
-Another noteworthy example is the structure-from-motion problem \cite{CS04, TK92} in computer vision.
-Let $f$ and $d$ be the number of frames and feature points respectively.
+The problem of recovering a low-rank matrix from a subset of its entries, also known as \textit{matrix completion}, has been an active topic of recent research with a range of applications including collaborative filtering (the Netflix problem) \citep{GNOT92}, multi-task learning \citep{AEP08}, system identification \citep{LV09}, and sensor localization \citep{SC10, CP10}, among many others.
+We refer to \cite{CP10} for detailed discussions of the aforementioned applications.
+Another noteworthy example is the structure-from-motion problem in computer vision \citep{TK92, CS04}.
+Let $f$ and $d$ be the number of frames and feature points, respectively.
 The data are stacked into a low-rank matrix of trajectories, say $M \in \br^{2f \times d}$, such that every element of $M$ corresponds to an image coordinate from a feature point of a rigid moving object at a given frame.
 Due to objects occlusions, errors on the tracking or variable out of range (i.e. images beyond the camera field of view), missing data are inevitable in real-life applications and are represented as empty entries in the matrix.
-Therefore, accurate and effective matrix completion methods are required, which fill in missing entries by suitable estimates.
+Therefore, accurate and effective matrix completion methods, which fill in missing entries by suitable estimates, are required.